Vallejo, California

 Hospitals and birthing centers

-Critical caveat for Vallejo family buyers: Sutter Solano Medical Center closed its L&D service on May 10, 2021.
+Critical maternity-care caveat for Vallejo buyers: Sutter Solano Medical Center closed its L&D service on May 10, 2021.
 Kaiser Vallejo is now the only in-city L&D in Vallejo.
-PPO families now drive to Queen of the Valley Medical Center (Napa, ~25-30 min) or NorthBay Medical Center (Fairfield, ~20-25 min) or NorthBay VacaValley Hospital (Vacaville, ~30-35 min).
-Some Vallejo families also drive to John Muir Walnut Creek or Kaiser Vacaville depending on insurance.
+Buyers on PPO plans now drive to Queen of the Valley Medical Center (Napa, ~25-30 min) or NorthBay Medical Center (Fairfield, ~20-25 min) or NorthBay VacaValley Hospital (Vacaville, ~30-35 min).
+Some Vallejo buyers also drive to John Muir Walnut Creek or Kaiser Vacaville depending on insurance.

 HospitalNetworkDrive time from VallejoKey services